-Continuation of the Scheme in 2005: Alternative Funding Sources

-- 31. In January 2005, WGI announced TILLERY's resignation from WGI and the commencement of an internal investigation by WGI's Audit Committee into allegations of tax improprieties relating to a WII Bolivian subsidiary operating under TILLERY's management.
-The scope of the internal investigation quickly expanded to include alleged corrupt payments by TILLERY in Nigeria.
-WII soon ceased paying Company F's invoices and terminated the "consultancy agreements" between WWA and Company F and Company S. In Nigeria, Steph, Brown, and other WII employees learned of demands by the Nigerian officials for continued payment of the outstanding "commitments" related to the EGGS business.
-Steph, Brown, GCCB Employees 1 and 2, and others became concerned that failure to make the corrupt payments would result in interference with WII's business operations and potential loss of the EGGS Phase 2 contract (which had not yet been awarded), valued at approximately \$141,000,000. - 32.
-In and around January and February 2005, Steph, Brown, Consultant 2, GCCB Employees 1 and 2, and others known and unknown to the Grand Jury, agreed that Steph and Brown would raise approximately \$1,850,000 in cash in Nigeria in order to pay some of the millions of dollars in outstanding "commitments" that TILLERY, NOVAK and Consultant 2 had previously made on behalf of WGI, WII, the Willbros Nigerian Subsidiaries, and the EGGS Consortium, regarding the EGGS project and other projects.
-Steph, Brown, GCCB Employees 1 and 2, and others agreed upon three potential sources of funding: (i) a loan from GCCB to WWA; (ii) a loan from the principals of a Nigerian oil and gas company ("Company K") to WNL; and (iii) petty cash from a local account maintained by one of the Willbros Nigerian Subsidiaries.
+Continuation of the Scheme in 2005: Alternative Funding Sources subsidiary operating under Doe 1's management.
+The scope of the internal investigation quickly expanded to include alleged corrupt payments by Doe 1 in Nigeria.
+WII soon ceased paying Company F's invoices and terminated the "consultancy agreements" between WWA and Company F and Company S. In Nigeria, Steph, Brown and other WII employees learned of demands by the Nigerian officials for continued payment of the outstanding "commitments" related to the EGGS business.
+Steph, Brown, GCCB Employees 1 and 2 and others became concerned that failure to make the corrupt payments would result in interference with WII's business operations and potential loss of the EGGS Phase 2 contract (which had not yet been awarded), valued at approximately \$141,000,000.

+32. In January 2005, WGI announced Doe 1's resignation from WGI and the commencement of an internal investigation under the supervision of WGI's Audit Committee into allegations of tax improprieties relating to a WII Bolivian

+33. In and around January and February 2005, Steph, Brown, Consultant 2, GCCB Employees 1 and 2 and others, known and unknown, agreed that Steph and Brown would raise approximately \$1,850,000 in cash in Nigeria in order to pay some of the millions of dollars in outstanding "commitments" that Doe 1, Consultant 1 and Consultant 2 had previously made on behalf of WGI, WII, the Willbros Nigerian Subsidiaries and the EGGS Consortium, regarding the EGGS project and other projects.
+Steph, Brown, GCCB Employees 1 and 2 and others agreed upon three potential sources of funding: (i) a loan from GCCB to WWA; (ii) a loan from the principals of a Nigerian oil and gas company referred to as Company K to WNL; and (iii) petty cash from a local account maintained by one of the Willbros Nigerian Subsidiaries.

-- 33. On or about February 19 and 21, 2005, Brown caused WWA to borrow \$1,000,000 cash from GCCB, pursuant to a written loan agreement between the two companies.
+34. On or about February 19 and 21, 2005, Brown caused WWA to borrow \$1,000,000 cash from GCCB, pursuant to a written loan agreement between the two companies.
 GCCB Employee 2 delivered the cash to Brown in a suitcase in Lagos, Nigeria.
-Brown, on behalf of WWA, then purported to "loan" to Consultant 2, pursuant to another written agreement, the \$1,000,000 cash, with the intent that Consultant 2 would deliver the funds to Nigerian officials. - 34.
-In and around February and March of 2005, Steph, on behalf of WNL, borrowed the Nigerian Naira equivalent of approximately \$500,000 cash from Company K, with the intent to use those funds to make payments towards the outstanding commitments to Nigerian officials described above.
+Brown, on behalf of WWA, then purported to "loan" to Consultant 2, pursuant to another written agreement, the \$1,000,000 cash, with the intent that Consultant 2 would deliver the funds to Nigerian officials.

+35. In and around February and March of 2005, Steph, on behalf of WNL, borrowed the Nigerian Naira equivalent of approximately \$500,000 cash from Company K, with the intent to use those funds to make payments towards the outstanding "commitments" to Nigerian officials described above.
 The cash was transferred from Company K to Consultant 2 for further transfer to the Nigerian officials.

-In and around February and March 2005, Steph directed the 35. withdrawal of the Nigerian Naira equivalent of approximately \$350,000 from a petty cash account in Nigeria, maintained by one of the Willbros Nigerian Subsidiaries, for the purpose of transferring the funds to Consultant 2 for further payment to the Nigerian officials.
+36. In and around February and March 2005, Steph directed the withdrawal of the Nigerian Naira equivalent of approximately \$350,000 from a petty cash account in Nigeria, maintained by one of the Willbros Nigerian Subsidiaries, for the purpose of transferring the funds to Consultant 2 for further payment to the Nigerian officials.
 Once sufficient funds had accumulated in the account, Steph caused the transfer of the funds to Consultant 2 to make the remainder of the corrupt payments to the Nigerian officials.